bitsofinfo/hazelcast-consul-discovery-spi/README.md

 ## <a id="status"></a>Status

-This is release candidate code, tested against Hazelcast 3.6-EA+ through 3.9.x stable releases, as well as Consul 0.7.x up to 1.0.x.
+This is release candidate code, tested against Hazelcast 3.6-EA+ through 3.9.x and 4.x stable releases, as well as Consul 0.7.x up to 1.0.x.

 ## <a id="releases"></a>Releases

+### Hazelcast compatibility

+* For Hazelcast >= 4.0 you should use [2.0-RC1+](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/2.0-RC1)

+* For Hazelcast <= 3.x you should use [1.0-RC9 or below](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC9)

+### Release history

 * MASTER - in progress, this README refers to what is in the master tag.
 Switch to relevant RELEASE tag above to see that versions README

+* [2.0-RC1](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/2.0-RC1): PR #33 #34 Compat updates for Hazelcast 4.x thanks @amrsamii. **REQUIRES HAZELCAST 4.x+, will not work with Hazelcast <= 3.x**

 * [1.0-RC9](https://github.com/bitsofinfo/hazelcast-consul-discovery-spi/releases/tag/1.0-RC9): PR #28 #29 (consul health script fixes) for #27